-LLM (INTELLECTUAL PROPERTY AND E- LAW) DEGREE EXAMINATION Honours Standard (Overall Award): Students are eligible for the award of honours on the basis of the marks achieved over the Summer, Autumn Supplemental and Winter Examination Boards.
+LLM(INTELLECTUAL PROPERTY AND E-LAW) DEGREE EXAMINATION

+Students are eligible for the award of honours on the basis of the marks achieved over the Summer, Autumn Supplemental and Winter Examination Boards.
 Note: For rules governing the award of honours at the Autumn Supplemental Examination Board and/or in a Repeat Year, please see under 'Supplemental Examinations' and/or 'Repeat Year Examination' below.

-The grade of honours shall be determined as follows: First Class Honours:an aggregate of not less than 1260/1800 marks (i.e. 70%) or an aggregate of not less than 1206/1800 marks with not less than 70% in modules to the value of at least 50 credits.Second Class Honours Grade 1:an aggregate of not less than 1080/1800 marks (i.e. 60%) or an aggregate of not less than 1044/1800 marks with not less than 60% in modules to the value of at least 50 credits.
+First Class Honours: an aggregate of not less than 1260/1800 marks (i.e. 70%) or an aggregate of not less than 1206/1800 marks with not less than 70% in modules to the value of at least 50 credits.

+Second Class Honours Grade 1: an aggregate of not less than 1080/1800 marks (i.e. 60%) or an aggregate of not less than 1044/1800 marks with not less than 60% in modules to the value of at least 50 credits.

 Second Class Honours Grade 2: an aggregate of not less than 900/1800 (i.e. 50%) or an aggregate of not less than 882/1800 marks with not less than 50% in modules to the value of at least 50 credits.

-Honours for the Postgraduate Diploma in Law (Intellectual Property and e-Law) will be awarded as follows: First Class Honours: an aggregate of not less than 840/1200 marks (i.e. 70%) or an aggregate of not less than 804/1200 marks together with not less than 70% in modules to the value of at least 35 credits.
-Second Class Honours Grade 1: an aggregate of not less than 720/1200 marks (i.e. 60%) or an aggregate of not less than 696/ 1200 marks together with not less than 60% in modules to the value of at least 35 credits.
-Second Class Honours Grade 2: an aggregate of not less than 600/1200 marks (i.e. 50%) Second Class Honours Grade 2: an aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 588/1200 marks together with not less than 50% in modules to the value of at least 35 credits.
-Honours for the Postgraduate Certificate in Law and Technology will be awarded as follows:First Class Honours:an aggregate of not less than 420/600 marks (i.e. 70%).Second Class Honours Grade 1: an aggregate of not less than 360/600 marks (i.e. 60%).
-SecondClass Honours Grade 2: an aggregate of not less than 300/600 marks (i.e. 50%).
+Honours for the Postgraduate Diploma in Law (Intellectual Property and e-Law) will be awarded as follows:

+First Class Honours: an aggregate of not less than 840/1200 marks (i.e. 70%) or an aggregate ofnot less than 804/1200 marks together with not less than 70% in modules to the value of at least 35 credits.

+Second Class Honours Grade 1: an aggregate of not less than 720/1200 marks (i.e. 60%) or an aggregate of not less than 696/1200 marks together with not less than 60% in modules to the value of at least 35 credits.

+Second Class Honours Grade 2: an aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 588/1200 marks together with not less than 50% in modules to the value of at least 35 credits.

+Honours for the Postgraduate Certificate in Law and Technology will be awarded as follows: First Class Honours: an aggregate of not less than 420/600 marks (i.e. 70%).
+Second Class Honours Grade 1: an aggregate of not less than 360/600 marks (i.e. 60%).
+Second Class Honours Grade 2: an aggregate of not less than 300/600 marks (i.e. 50%).

 In respect of candidates who have been admitted to the LLM (Intellectual Property and E- Law) Degree via the Postgraduate Diploma in Law (Intellectual Property and E-Law) and/or the Postgraduate Certificate in Law and Technology, marks awarded in respect of those qualifications shall be taken into account when determining eligibility for Honours in the LLM (Intellectual Property and E-Law) Degree.

-Autumn Supplemental Exams: Please refer to the Book of Modules for requirements governing the Autumn Supplemental Examination for individual modules.
+Autumn Supplemental Exams:

+Please refer to the Book of Modules for requirements governing the Autumn Supplemental Examination for individual modules.

 Students who fail individual taught modules at the Summer Examination Board must repeat all failed/absent modules at the Autumn Supplemental Examination, where there is a provision to do so and if not disallowed by the Examination Board.

-Capping of Marks at the Autumn Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+Capping of Marks at the Autumn Supplemental Examination: In determining aggregation and the calculation of honours, the maximummark that willbe taken into account is a pass - 40%.
 The actual mark achieved by the candidate will be recorded on the student record.

+Repeat Year Examinations (LW6659 only):